 Distance from Triad: 4.5 hour drive

 Favorite place to stay: Use VRBO (vacation rentals by owner and find a great house on the beach!
-There is also a wonderful campground called “Holiday Trav-L Park”- it’s a GREAT campground- right on the beach- although the closer you camp toward the beach- the more it costs.
-But it is immaculate and well-run.
+There is also a wonderful campground called “Holiday Trav-L Park”- it’s a GREAT campground- right on the beach.
+It is immaculate and well-run.

 Favorite Dining Spots: Amos Mosquito’s restaurant is a must.
 It has a great kids menu but gets extremely crowded and they do not take reservations.
 Big Oak Drive -In…walk up for a yummy shrimp burger, many more restaurants along waterfront across the bridge in Morehead City.
-Emerald Island has a new restaurant- Caribsea- on the third floor of an office building.
+In Emerald Island, check out Caribsea.
 The food is quite good- but pricey.
-The best part is the outside bar area on the 4th floor- where you can see both the ocean and the sound (for sunsets).
-You can also eat up there if you choose.
+The best part is the outside bar area on the 4th floor where you can see both the ocean and the sound (for sunsets).

 What you like best about this beach: Laid back family beach.
 Great fishing shopping, and restaurants!
-From Emerald Isle at the western end to to fort Macon on the eastern end the total island is only about 26 miles with various locations along the way…Salter Path, Pine Knoll Shores, etc but my favorite is Atlantic beach!
-Rent a house or a condo and enjoy a great family vacation!
+From Emerald Isle at the western end to to Fort Macon on the eastern end the total island is only about 26 miles with various locations along the way…Salter Path, Pine Knoll Shores, etc.

 Downfalls of staying in this area: There are not as many restaurants, shops, and kids activities.
-This area has some of those things, but it is helpful to have kids who love the beach & come here because then they don’t need as much off-the-beach activity (on the flip side the crowds are not bad and aside from July 4th, neither is traffic.
-What I like best about AB is that it is low key.)
+This area has some of those things, but it is helpful to have kids who love the beach & come here because then they don’t need as much off-the-beach activity (On the flip side the crowds are not bad and aside from July 4th, neither is traffic.)

 Bald Head Island, NC